Snapman5678/bel-pdf-summariser/README.md

 # bel-pdf-summariser
-A pdf summarizer for the Indian armed personal.
+A pdf/word summariser using nlp and pyqt for gui.